kyranet/canvas-constructor/guides/Profile Card/ProfileCard.md

 > _You should go get a drink, this may take a while lol._

-Inside your profile function you need to define a few variables, we're going do to some more fancy [Destructuring assignment][DestructuringAssignment], we are passing the entire object, but we actually only need a few things, so here we go.
+Inside your profile function you need to define a few variables, we're going do to some more fancy [Destructuring assignment][destructuringassignment], we are passing the entire object, but we actually only need a few things, so here we go.

 ```javascript
 // We only need the level, and points values, we don't need the user or guild id.